andresporras3423/enumerable-module-ruby/README.md

 # Bubble sort on Ruby

-Second Microverse project for Ruby Curriculum
+Second Microverse project for Ruby Course

 # What it does

 - Extend Enumerable module to add methods which simulate the behavior of other Enumerable methods.
-- Create my own each method to make work all the other enumerable methods that I created
+- Created my own each method to make work all the other enumerable methods that I created
 - Extending Enumerable module to add more methods that received both arrays and ranges
 - multiply_els in main.rb
 - Using yield and call method as it was required